 With the focus on plastic pollution gathering more and more momentum, SOCOTEC can support all projects wishing to obtain data on microplastics content within various sample matrices.

-Developed in-house by SOCOTEC’s specialist chemistry team, SOCOTEC accurately isolates microplastics from all other content including: sand, glass, stone as well as other inorganic and organic particles.
+Developed in-house by SOCOTEC’s Advanced Chemistry & Research team, SOCOTEC accurately isolates microplastics from all other content including: sand, glass, stone as well as other inorganic and organic particles.
 Separation involves an intense process of wet sieving, digestion, flotation and a physical examination under a x40 optical magnification.

 In addition, SOCOTEC’s fourier-transform infrared microscope equipment can accurately identify the type of plastic which is important in positively identifying a microplastic and can be useful in identifying sources.